chainstack/docs/docs/operations/ethereum/modes.md

 To be able to query the historical state of the Ethereum mainnet at any block, you need an archive node.

-See <a href="https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter" rel="nofollow">Geth JSON-RPC methods</a> that support querying at a block number.
+See [Geth JSON-RPC methods](https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter) that support querying at a block number.

 Query example to get the balance of an address at different block numbers through an archive node: